jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - Raw WSDL definition: `<wsdl:definitions> ... </wsdl:definitions>`
   - File WSDL definition: `/usr/local/apiclient.wsdl`

-The user is in charge of putting the definition files on the Kong Gateway file system.
+The user is in charge of putting the XML definition files on the Kong Gateway file system.

 ### Import and External entities
 WSDL and XSD definitions can import other definitions by using `<import>` tag: